PaymentsHubRebels/redis-boshrelease/README.md

 Redis Sentinel provides high availability for Redis.
 In this bosh release, you can include the redis-sentinel job to manage failover for 2 or more Redis instances in replication mode.
 In order for sentinels to function correctly the initialisation of the cluster happens from an idempotent errand called `redis-bootstrap`. `redis-bootstrap` needs to run the first time the cluster gets initialised.
 On subsequent calls redis-bootstrap will enforce the master based on the will of `redis-sentinels`.

+Persistent disk is required in case of sentinels to make sure state is always persisted.

 **Note: Set "bind_static_ip" to true using the redis-sentinel job.**

 ```plain